Best 2 Person Tents

-Big Agnes dubs this as an ultralight tent and this is not an exaggerative claim.
-After all, at two pounds and six ounces, you would be hard-pressed to find many tents lighter of the same quality.
+Big Agnes dubs this as ultralight and this is not an exaggerative claim.
+After all, at 2 pounds and six ounces, you would be hard-pressed to find many products lighter of the same quality.

 - Built with a dry entry door design

 - The Quick Stash doorkeeper can easily stow the unzipped door

 - The rainfly does not go up high enough

 - Can be a little tight to fit 2 people